 Chrono Crusade: Mary Magdalene fits all of the requirements to a T. Gentle and constantly smiling, Mary shows kindness even to the demons who kidnapped her, becoming like family to them.
 She willingly helps them when a prophetic vision revealed to her that she would be killed by one of them.
 In the anime, they decided to make it obvious who she is by giving her stigmata, as well.

 Tengen Toppa Gurren Lagann: A constant inspiration to others?
 Check.
 Never seems to express genuine rage even during combat?
 Check.
 Group starts to fall apart when he's gone?
 Yep.
-This may sound slightly insane, but that sounds a lot like Kamina.
-After his death, the role is debatably shared by Nia and Simon.
+This may sound slightly insane, but that sounds a lot like Kamina, but downplayed since he's also a hot blooded maniac who tends to be mostly battle addicted and perverted to he point of shamelessness.
+After his death, the role is debatably shared by Nia and Simon also they play this straighter.

 The titular character from Galaxy Fraulein Yuna is a prime example of this.
 An 9-year-old out-of-control android girl, Ayako, is destroying a hospital in a temper tantrum, and all the characters (almost all former enemies) are trying to contain the destruction and destroy the android.
 Not Yuna; she admonishes "You're going in to fight an enemy, I'm going in to make a friend!"
 Which she does.
 Her title is the "Savior of Light".